Dotan-Peleh/Crashes-dashboard/README.md

 3) Click Search.
 All charts/tables reflect the selected country and versions.

 Tip: The Error Events Trend and Top App Versions breakdown are constrained by country when the Country filter is set.

+### Sharing links and auth
+- Shared URLs include all filters (e.g., `country`, `memory`, `appVersion`).
+- On first load, you may be prompted to connect to BigQuery.
+After connecting, the page restores all URL filters before the initial query runs.